Support for people with learning disabilities at Unisus

 - Challenging Behaviours

 One of the most common causes of learning disabilities, individuals with Fragile X share certain physical features.
 These include a narrow face with a prominent jaw bone and ears.

 Most boys born with Fragile X will have a learning disability.
-However, only 33% of girls with this condition are affected with a learning disability.
+However, only 33% of girls with this condition are affected by a learning disability.
 Fragile X has a more profound effect on males than females.
-Regardless of whether they’re male of female, no two cases of Fragile X will be the same.
+Regardless of whether they’re male or female, no two cases of Fragile X will be the same.

 In itself, cerebral palsy is not a learning disability but some people with cerebral palsy may also have a learning disability.
 The effects on people with cerebral palsy can vary from mild to severe and everyone will be affected differently.

 Cerebral palsy is caused a lack of oxygen or illness that injures the brain before, during, or soon after birth.
 Diagnosis usually occurs at birth or in early childhood.